htcondor/htcondor/docs/overview/current-limitations.rst

        reasons, a file opened for both reading and writing will result in a warning but not an error.
     #.
 A fair amount of disk space must be available on the submitting
-       machine for storing a job’s checkpoint images.
+       machine for storing a job's checkpoint images.
 A checkpoint image is approximately equal to the virtual memory consumed by a job while it runs.
 If disk space is short, a special checkpoint server can be designated for storing all the checkpoint images